nusco/narjillos/backlog.md

   See "Identifying Species by Genetic Clustering" (Murdock, Yaeger) and "The Stochastic QT–Clust Algorithm" (Scharl, Leisch).

 - Track genera/species/mutations separately
-  They are just different cluster radiuses.
+  They are just different cluster radii.

 - Track history separately for separate species
   It's interesting to look at things like average generation for different species, instead of